Skip to main content

 For years, she honed her skills – running harder, leaping higher and swimming faster – adapting as needed due to her physical differences.

 Annie’s parents knew their youngest daughter had scoliosis – a curve in her spine – but it wasn’t a major concern until they received a call from Annie’s school nurse when Annie was in 6th grade.
-Her scoliosis was identified during a routine screening at school and the nurse recommended follow-up with her orthopaedic physician in Boise, Idaho.
+Her scoliosis was identified during a routine screening at school and the nurse recommended follow-up with her orthopedic physician in Boise, Idaho.

-After an examination, the orthopaedic doctor recommended Annie wear a back brace around-the-clock to attempt to stop the spine curvature from getting worse.
+After an examination, the orthopedic doctor recommended Annie wear a back brace around-the-clock to attempt to stop the spine curvature from getting worse.
 Annie was heartbroken – wearing a back brace 24/7 would require giving up her athletic pursuits and dream.
 Eventually Annie was allowed to remove the brace for sports activities only, and she stuck to the regimen, wearing the brace with little complaint for almost three years.
 Unfortunately, her scoliosis continued to worsen.
 At 15, her doctor said she needed surgery.

 A search for the best in scoliosis surgical treatment